Aski19/Van-CloudResumeChallenge/README.md

 - **GitHub Actions/Travis CI**: CI/CD pipeline.
 - **Domain Registrar - GoDaddy**: Purchasing and managing domain names.

-## Getting Started
-1. Clone this repository.
-2. Set up your cloud account if you haven't already.
-3. Modify the HTML/CSS/JavaScript files in the `src` directory to customize your resume website.
-4. Configure your CI/CD pipeline according to your cloud provider and repository setup.
-5. Purchase a domain name from a domain registrar.
-6. Link your domain name to your website hosted on the cloud.

 ## Resources
 - [Cloud Resume Challenge](https://cloudresumechallenge.dev/)
 - [Azure Documentation](https://docs.microsoft.com/en-us/azure/)